hluk/CopyQ/docs/faq.rst

 To enable displaying the notifications:

-1. open "Preferences" (``Ctrl+P`` shortcut),
+1. Open "Preferences" (``Ctrl+P`` shortcut).
-2. go to "Notifications" tab,
+2. Go to "Notifications" tab.
-3. set non-zero value for "Interval in seconds to display notifications",
+3. Set non-zero value for "Interval in seconds to display notifications".
-4. set non-zero value for "Number of lines for clipboard notification",
+4. Set non-zero value for "Number of lines for clipboard notification".
-5. click "OK" button.
+5. Click "OK" button.

 To enable displaying the notifications, set either of the options mentioned above to zero.